zhartman86/MathfinderBot/README.md

 ## Commands

+**CHAR**

+usage:
+/char `mode` `char-name` `game`
+-:-

+`mode`
+`Set` When this option is used, the char-name field is required.
+It will activate any character created by the same name.
+`New` When New is used, the char-name field is required.
+This will create a new character of the same name.
+`List` This will list any created characters you have.
+`Export` (Experimental) This will export your character into JSON format.
+`Delete` Any character name listed in char-name will be deleted.
+It will prompt you to confirm this deletion.

 **EVAL**

 usage:
 /eval `expr`
 -:-

 `expr`
 The expression to evaluate.
 This can include `Stats`, `Expressions`, and many different math operators: `+` `-` `*` `/` `>` `<` `==` `!=` `<=` `>=` `%` `()` `=` `+=` `-=` `*=` `/=` `&&` `||` `?:`.
 There is also a special operator `$` which can coerce a specific bonus from a Stat.
 Its `+$` and `-$` usage can add and remove bonuses as well.